Worldwide consulting and coaching for science centres, science museums and non-profit cultural organisations, specialising in the following:

 Per-Edvin Persson receíved the ASTC Fellow Award for Outstanding Contribution to the Field in 2007.
 He was elected Honorary Fellow of Ecsite in 2013.
 He received the ASPAC President’s Award for his contribution to science centres in the Asia-Pacific region in 2014 and the NSCF Award of the Nordic Science Centre Association in 2015.

-Since 2013, Professor Persson has worked with clients in 14 countries in four continents.
+Since 2013, Professor Persson has worked with clients in 21 countries in five continents.

 Professor Persson’s presentation on the social responsibility of museums at a Norwegian museum seminar on October 29, 2013, can be seen on youtube (in Swedish):